bohdan-ly/xss-example/readme.md

-# README for XSS Example Project
+# XSS Attack and prevention

 This is a simple example project that demonstrates how Cross-Site Scripting (XSS) works and how to prevent this type of attack.
 The project uses pure JavaScript, HTML, and Tailwind CSS.